SuperMoody/birthday/README.md

 # A Happy Birthday animation design in CSS3, HTML5.

-## This repo is edited just for Reham (my friend) as a present in her a birthday.
+## This edited repo is just for Reham (my friend) as a present in her birthday.

 ## URL: https://supermoody.github.io/Just_For_Reham/